tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 ## Code samples for sample weather API

-Earlier in the course we walked through [each element of reference documentation](docapis_new_endpoint_to_doc.html) for a fictitious new endpoint called `surfreport` in the weather API we were working with.
+Earlier in the course, we walked through [each element of reference documentation](docapis_new_endpoint_to_doc.html) for a fictitious new endpoint called `surfreport` in the weather API we were working with.
 Let's return briefly to that scenario and assume that we also want to add a code tutorial for showing the surfreport on a web page.
 What might that tutorial look like?
 Here's an example:

 <div class="docSample">